-- Logical_test (required argument) – It is the condition to be tested and evaluated as either TRUE or FALSE.
+- Logical_test (required argument) – This is the condition to be tested and evaluated as either TRUE or FALSE.

-- Value_if_true (optional argument) – It is the value that will be returned if the logical_test evaluates to TRUE.
+- Value_if_true (optional argument) – The value that will be returned if the logical_test evaluates to TRUE.

-- Value_if_false (optional argument) – It is the value that will be returned if the logical_test evaluates to FALSE.
+- Value_if_false (optional argument) – The value that will be returned if the logical_test evaluates to FALSE.

-When using the IF function to construct a test, we can use following logical operators:
+When using the IF function to construct a test, we can use the following logical operators: